White Chocolate Cranberry Bars

 Pro tip – Line the pan with parchment paper and leave an overhang so you can pick the bars out.
 That way, you can cut squares with neat edges.

-- Dry ingredients – Combine flour, cornstarch, baking powder, salt, and spices.
+- Dry ingredients – Combine flour, cornstarch, baking soda, salt, and spices.
 Set aside.

-- Then, add the eggs one at a time into the creamed sugar mixture, and then the vanilla extract.
-Next, add flour mixture into the wet ingredients, but, do not over mix.
+Then, add the eggs one at a time into the creamed sugar mixture, and then the vanilla extract.

-Pro tip – We do not want to activate the gluten in our dough so do not overmix. - Finally, add the white chocolate chips and dried cranberries.
+Pro tip – We do not want to activate the gluten in our dough, so do not overmix. - Additions – Finally, add the white chocolate chips and dried cranberries.

 Pro tip – This cookie dough can be kept in the fridge for up to 3 days or in the freezer for up to 3 months.

-- Transfer the dough to the prepared pan and spread with an offset spatula.
+- Pan – Transfer the dough to the prepared pan and spread it with an offset spatula.
 Sprinkle some more dried cranberries and white chocolate on top.

 - Orange – Add a teaspoon of orange zest and 1/4 tsp of orange extract to give the bars an orange flavor.